 Once you know your position in a maturity model, the idea is to make changes to your IT until you mature into a higher stage.
 The DevOps maturity model offers guidance at each step, explaining how to "move up" and reach the next phase.

-• Recognize areas where your team is falling short and begin to shore up those weaknesses.
+- Identify areas where your team is falling short and start addressing those weaknesses.

 Our CEO recently wrote about cloud maturity models that guide companies through the five stages of adopting cloud computing.